-- 1. We inquired of management and scanned the Payment Register Detail report for the years ended December 31, 2011 and 2010 for material or labor procurements which exceeded \$25,000 (\$50,000 effective September 29, 2011), and therefore required competitive bidding under Ohio Rev. Code Section 731.14.
-We identified no purchases subject to the aforementioned bidding requirements. - 2.
+- We inquired of management and scanned the Payment Register Detail report for the years ended December 31, 2011 and 2010 for material or labor procurements which exceeded \$25,000 (\$50,000 effective September 29, 2011), and therefore required competitive bidding under Ohio Rev. Code Section 731.14.
+We identified three road projects exceeding \$25,000 (\$50,000 effective September 29, 2011), subject to Ohio Rev. Code Section 731.14.
+For these projects, we noted that the Council advertised the project in a local newspaper, and selected the lowest responsible bidder. - 2.
 We inquired of management and scanned the Payment Register Detail Report for the years ended December 31, 2011 and 2010 to determine if the Village proceeded by force account (i.e. used its own employees) to maintain or repair roads (cost of project exceeding \$30,000) or to construct or reconstruct Village roads (cost of project \$30,000/per mile) for which Ohio Rev. Code Sections 117.16(A) and 723.52 requires the Village engineer, or officer having a different title but the duties and functions of an engineer, to complete a force account project assessment form (i.e., cost estimate).
-We identified no projects requiring the completion of the force account assessment form.
+We identified no projects requiring the county engineer to complete a force account cost estimate.